Master

 “The Industrial Design programme here is very open to different ways of pursuing design.
 At the same time, it gives a solid base for professional activity.
 It teaches you to make your ideas more concrete, to argue for them and most importantly to analyse how they respond to the surroundings and ongoing changes.”

-Students admitted to the Master’s Programme in Industrial Design can apply for scholarships depending on their country of origin.
+Students admitted to the Master’s Programme in Industrial Design can apply for one or two different scholarships depending on their country of origin: Scholarship for living expenses, open to all, and Scholarship for tuition fees, open to non-EU/EEA citizens.